-The Board of Management is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the College and enable it to ensure that the financial statements are prepared in accordance with the Further and Higher Education (Scotland) Acts 1992 and 2005, the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education, the 2016/17 Government Financial Reporting Model (FReM) issued by the Scottish Government and other relevant accounting standards.
+The Board of Management is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the College and enable it to ensure that the financial statements are prepared in accordance with the Further and Higher Education (Scotland) Acts 1992 and 2005, the 2019 Statement of Recommended Practice - Accounting for Further and Higher Education, the 2019/20 Government Financial Reporting Manual (FReM) issued by HM Treasury and other relevant accounting standards.
 In addition, the Board of Management through its designated office holder (The Principal) is required to prepare financial statements for each financial period which give a true and fair view of the College's state of affairs and of the surplus or deficit and cash flows for that period.